mit-ll-responsible-ai/hydra-zen/docs/source/explanation/hydrated_dataclass.rst

    >>> instantiate(BuildsAdam)
    functools.partial(<class Adam>, lr=0.01, momentum=0.9)

-This has the benefit of making certain pertinent information (e.g. the dataclass' fields and that it is frozen) available to static type checkers, while still dynamically populating the resulting dataclass with Hydra-specific fields (e.g.
-``_target_``) and providing the same runtime validation capabilities as :func:`~hydra_zen.builds` – e.g. the following code will raise an error during the creation of ``BuildsAdam`` because the field name ``momentum`` was misspelled.
+Note that we did not need to specify Hydra-specific fields like ``_target_``: the decorator handled this for us.
+Furthermore, we also benefit from the additional runtime validation capabilities that :func:`~hydra_zen.builds` provides; e.g. the following code will raise an error during the creation of ``BuildsAdam`` because the field name ``momentum`` was misspelled.

 .. code:: python